It’s been 25 years since ‘Titanic’- starring Kate Winslet and Leonardo DiCaprio – was released and it’s about to return to the big screen.

 Originally mined in India, the 45.52 carat Hope diamond was cut from an even larger stone called the Tavernier Blue.
 The Tavernier Blue diamond was sold to Louis XIV in 1768 who had it re-cut into a stone he called the “Diamant bleu de la Couronne de France” (the blue diamond of the French Crown).

-Louis XVI wore the stone as part of a large pendant, but shortly after his imprisonment, it was stolen and didn’t reappar until the early 1800s.
+Louis XVI wore the stone as part of a large pendant, but shortly after his imprisonment, it was stolen and didn’t reappear until the early 1800s.
 By this time, it had been re-cut again, to form what is now known as the Hope diamond.

 Was there a famous necklace on the Titanic?